-Give the word, ho! and stand.
+Give the word, ho, and stand.

-What now, Lucilius! is Cassius near?
+What now, Lucilius, is Cassius near?

-He is at hand; and Pindarus is come To do you salutation from his master.
+He is at hand, and Pindarus is come To do you salutation from his master.(5)

 He greets me well.
-Your master, Pindarus, In his own change, or by ill officers, Hath given me some worthy cause to wish Things done, undone: but, if he be at hand, I shall be satisfied.
+Your master, Pindarus, In his own change, or by ill officers, Hath given me some worthy cause to wish Things done undone; but if he be at hand, I shall be satisfied.(10)

-I do not doubt

-But that my noble master will appear Such as he is, full of regard and honour.
+I do not doubt But that my noble master will appear Such as he is, full of regard and honor.

 He is not doubted.
-A word, Lucilius; How he received you, let me be resolved.
+A word, Lucilius, How he received you.
+Let me be resolved.(15)

-With courtesy and with respect enough; But not with such familiar instances, Nor with such free and friendly conference, As he hath used of old.
+With courtesy and with respect enough, But not with such familiar instances, Nor with such free and friendly conference, As he hath used of old.

-Thou hast described
+Thou hast described(20)

-A hot friend cooling: ever note, Lucilius,
+A hot friend cooling.
+Ever note, Lucilius,

-When love begins to sicken and decay,
+When love begins to sicken and decay

 It useth an enforced ceremony.

 There are no tricks in plain and simple faith;

-But hollow men, like horses hot at hand, Make gallant show and promise of their mettle; But when they should endure the bloody spur, They fall their crests, and, like deceitful jades, Sink in the trial.
+But hollow men, like horses hot at hand,(25)

+Make gallant show and promise of their mettle;

+But when they should endure the bloody spur,

+They fall their crests and like deceitful jades

+Sink in the trial.
 Comes his army on?

-They mean this night in Sardis to be quarter'd; The greater part, the horse in general, Are come with Cassius.
+They mean his night in Sardis to be quarter'd;(30) The greater part, the horse in general, Are come with Cassius.